strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Episode - Client Consent to De-identified Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An indication that the client has consented to their de-identified data being stored in the PMHC MDS.
+An indication that the client has consented to their de-identified data being provided to the Department of Health for the purposes of planning and improving mental health services.

 :Field name: client_consent